ArkadiuszKubiak/POC_AOSP/README.md

 ---

-## Notes
+## License

-- This example is for educational and prototyping purposes.
-- SELinux policies are minimal and should be reviewed for production use.
-- The structure is designed for easy integration with AOSP 14 for rbpi4.

----
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software for any purpose, including commercial and private use.

+See the [LICENSE](LICENSE) file for the full text of the MIT License.